iden3/docs/mkdocs/docs/protocol/querylanguage.md

 **Optional**

-- Check schema
+- Check schema.
-- Check the issuer of the claim
+- Check the issuer of the claim.

 > In some cases, *schema* and *issuer* are not important.
 And in such cases, we can have the possibility to omit these fields.
 >